jamgreen/lehdr/README.md

 that allows users to interface with the [Longitudinal and Employer-Household Dynamics (LEHD)](https://lehd.ces.census.gov/) Origin-Destination Employment Statistics (LODES) dataset returned as dataframes.
+LODES 5, 7, and 8 are currently supported.
 The package is continually in development and can be installed via CRAN.

 ## Installation